SasView/sasview/src/sas/sasgui/perspectives/invariant/media/invariant_help.rst

     implementations of this calculation, does not include the effects of instrumental resolution on the equation above.
-This means that for data with very significant resolution smearing (more likely to be encountered with SANS than with SAXS data) the calculated invariant will be distorted (it will be too high).
+This means that for data with very significant resolution smearing (more likely to be encountered with SANS than with SAXS data) the calculated invariant will be somewhat high (though in most real cases probably not the dominant uncertainty).

 .. note::
     The observant reader may notice the lack of a $4 \pi$ prefactor in the